Herepay/herepay-for-woocommerce/readme.txt

 * WooCommerce 9.6.0 compatibility

 == Upgrade Notice ==

+= 1.0.1 =
+Enhanced security with improved input validation and sanitization in payment processing.
+Recommended update for all users.

 = 1.0.0 =
 Initial release of Herepay Payment Gateway for WooCommerce.
 No upgrade required.